paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 <a id="section-2308"></a>
 ## § 2308.
 Transportation of deceased veteran to a national cemetery

-Where a veteran dies as the result of a service-connected disability, or is in receipt of (but for the receipt of retirement pay or pension under this title would have been entitled to) disability compensation, the Secretary may pay, in addition to any amount paid pursuant to section 2302 or 2307 of this title, the cost of transportation of the deceased veteran for burial in a national cemetery.
+**(a) In General.—** The Secretary may pay, in addition to any amount paid pursuant to section 2302 or 2307 of this title, the cost of transportation of the deceased veteran described in subsection (b) for burial in a national cemetery.
 Such payment shall not exceed the cost of transportation to the national cemetery nearest the veteran’s last place of residence in which burial space is available.

-### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 112–260, title I, § 104(b)(2), (3), Jan.
-10, 2013, 126 Stat.
-2420, provided that, effective on the date that is one year after Jan.
-10, 2013, and applicable with respect to burials and funerals occurring on or after that date, this section is amended as follows:

-(1) by striking “Where a veteran” and all that follows through “compensation, the” and inserting “(a) In General.—The”;

-(2) by inserting “described in subsection (b)” after “of the deceased veteran”; and

-(3) by adding at the end the following:

-(b) Deceased Veteran Described.—A deceased veteran described in this subsection is any of the following veterans:
+**(b) Deceased Veteran Described.—** A deceased veteran described in this subsection is any of the following veterans:

 (1) A veteran who dies as the result of a service-connected disability.